digital-analysis-co/digital-analysis-co/docs/blog/posts/google_ads_clicks_google_analytics_sessions_performance_pmax.md

 In this case I did find something more tangible to report and explain the discrepancy between Ads and Analytics.
 After pulling an Ads campaign report with campaign_type and clicks and aligning with Analytics sessions for the same date range, I noticed all campaigns showing sessions between 10 and 30% less than clicks, as expected.

-Except on one campaign type, Performance Max, where I saw ~2,000 Ad clicks compared to ~100 GA Sessions for a given timeframe.
+Except on one campaign of type Performance Max, where I saw ~2,000 Ad clicks compared to ~100 GA Sessions.

 I did some research into [Performance Max (PMAX)](https://support.google.com/google-ads/answer/10724817?hl=en) campaigns.